 Now Accepting Applications for Personal Services

 The City of Fremont's Pop Up Patio Program is now accepting applications for personal services including beauty and nail salons and barber shops.
 The same application process for outdoor dining applies to personal services.
 Permits that are approved will be held in a ready-to-issue status until the County Health Order changes to allow outdoor personal services, at which point in time applicants will be immediately issued a permit allowing them to build and use their Pop Up Patio.
-The City anticipates permits to be issued beginning August 28, 2020.

 - Requirements and Application Process